ufechner7/KiteModels.jl/README.md

 ## Tether
 The tether is modeled as point masses, connected by spring-damper elements.
 Aerodynamic drag is modeled realistically.
 When reeling out or in the unstreched length of the spring-damper elements is varied.
 This does not translate into physics directly, but it avoids adding point masses at run-time, which would be even worse because it would introduce discontinuities.
 When using
-Dyneema or similar high strength materials for the tether the resulting system is very stiff which is a challenge for the solver.
+Dyneema or similar high-strength materials for the tether the resulting system is very stiff which is a challenge for the solver.

 ## Further reading
 These models are described in detail in [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).